 I hope everyone had a great Memorial Day weekend.
 At least my family did, considering that we went to far Northern California.
 It was a crazy trip with road closures, food poisoning and whatnot.
 Despite the mishaps, the trip was a great way to start summer.

 The first stop was Railtown 1897 State Historic Park in Jamestown.
 The park is known for its steam trains and not unlike Roaring Camp in Felton.
 The train rides looked fun, but we weren't eager to find out the ticket prices.
 Nevertheless, Railtown 1897 is an attraction I'd like to visit again.

 Not too far away was Columbia State Historic Park - located about 15 minutes to the north.
 Unlike our last visit six years ago, the weather wasn't too hot this time.
 This made our visit much more enjoyable.
 Dad also took us to Sonora afterwards.
 Browsing the stores there was the best part of the trip.

-Dad tried to cancel our reservation but was told the deadline had passed.
-Although he decided to take the detour rather than let the money go to waste, the distance proved to be too much.
-Just when it seemed we were out of options, my father managed to get the credit transferred to a partner hotel in Auburn.
+The plan was to stay two nights in Mammoth Lakes.
+But there was some bad news: Route 108 was closed due to the weather when we were just 20 miles from town.
+To make matters worse, the deadline for canceling the reservation had passed.
+Although my father chose to take the 250-mile detour rather than let the money go to waste, the distance proved to be too much.
+Just when it seemed we were out of options, he managed to get the credit transferred to a partner hotel in Auburn.
 It was decided to cut the trip short as we were all tired.

 I later learned that a 16-year-old boy had drowned near the waterfall.
 This is a sad situation and not what we wanted to hear.
 Our thoughts and prayers are with the young man's family during their difficult time.
 Upon leaving Burney Falls, I realized how precious life really is.